ivarick/CNN-to-classify-car-brands/README.md

 ![Alt text](mercedestest.jpg)

-as we see the model predected correct.
+as we can see the model predected correct.

 ![Alt text](mercedespred.png)